PROG7311-VCDN-2024/MathApp/README.md

 1. Building the Logout
 1. Amending the DB to accept UUID as FK
 1. Amending the code to cater for calculations per user
+1. Ensuring no divide by 0 using a Factory Design Pattern
-1. Amending customising the menu buttons
+1. Amending customizing the menu buttons
+1. Introducing logging to a log file with Singleton Design Pattern for unsuccessful logins